sabegg2/Project3/README.md

 <img src="images/timeseries.png" width=900>

 (3) A histogram for the differences between the measurements.
 The histogram also shows the average and median of the differences over the 30-day span of data.
+The binning is in set increments for each variable, so that integers always fall between two bins.

 <img src="images/histogram.png" width=500>

 (4) A scatterplot of 2D vs. 3D data.
 A regression line and R^2 value is shown on the plot as well.
 The points are colored by wind speed.
+The colorbar is fixed for all plots, even when low wind speeds are filtered out.

 <img src="images/regression.png" width=500>